Department Website: http://maph.uchicago.edu

 Permission to receive concurrent BA and MA in the Humanities degrees is granted only to those undergraduate students who have demonstrated, in their undergraduate work, a record of uncommon excellence and who are sufficiently advanced in the fulfillment of the undergraduate degree requirements.
 The academic demands on these students are significant and applicants are carefully reviewed in the context of both the undergraduate major and the MA in the Humanities degree requirements.

 Applicants should have a minimum GPA for their undergraduate work comparable to that required for honors in the major and have completed the College general education requirements as well as 39 courses.

 This course of study is not intended to prolong registration beyond four undergraduate years for those completing the standard BA/MA option or five years for the Two-Year Language Option.
 All course registrations for both degrees must be completed in three quarters after enrollment into the MAPH Program for the standard BA/MA option or six quarters after enrollment for the Two-Year Language Option.
-Students who have finished all requirements for the BA and the MA in the Humanities in the Spring Quarter may take both the BA and MA in the Humanities degrees at Convocation in June.
+Students who have finished all requirements for the BA and the MA in the Humanities in the Spring Quarter may take both the BA and the MA in the Humanities degrees at Convocation in June.
 Students in the TLO may take the BA in the fourth year and the MA in the fifth year at Spring Convocation.

 Registration, Tuition, and Financial Aid